The British Incite the Overmountain Men

 The Overmountain Men return in triumph another week later, on Wednesday, October 11, with hundreds of prisoners from the battle.
 They started out with 600, but the number is dwindling as men are paroled or escape.
 The Patriots likely enjoy crowding the rest into the same pens Ferguson had used for Whig prisoners a couple of weeks before.

 A Patriot officer free on parole from South Carolina is here, and tells Col. Isaac Shelby “‘that he had seen eleven Patriots hung at Ninety Six (S.C.) a few days before, for being Rebels.’”
 Combined with other “atrocities” known to the Patriots, a number of them advocate for legal action against some of the Tories.
 Since Gilbert’s house is also the county courthouse, Shelby sends someone for its copy of the state laws.
 From these he learns any two magistrates can convene a jury trial, and the crimes those Tories are accused of are punishable by death.
-Most of the Patriot officers are magistrates, which sets up a drama at Bickerstaff’s Old Fields.
+Most of the higher-ranked Patriots are magistrates, which sets up a drama at Bickerstaff’s Old Fields.

 After a brief rest, the army continues to a Patriot’s plantation five miles northeast where they had camped on the way down.